Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

+and there is an element $\hat x$ of order $85$ in $\bG$ that powers to $x$ and has almost the same eigenspaces, except that it splits the $\zeta^{\pm 1}$ and $1$-eigenspaces, so has twenty distinct eigenvalues on $M(E_7)$.
+An easy calculation shows that the only composition factors of $M(E_7)$ on which $x$ has $1$ or $\zeta^{\pm 1}$ as an eigenvalue are $1$, $2_1$ and $4_{1,2}$: $1$ and $2_1$ are not submodules of $M(E_7)\downarrow_H$ by assumption.
+If $4_{1,2}$ is a submodule then it is a summand, so there must be another factor in the socle, and one that is not a summand.
+Thus the simultaneous stabilizer of all simple submodules that are not summands is positive dimensional and $N_{\Aut^+(\bG)}(H)$-stable, hence $H$ is strongly imprimitive by Proposition \ref{prop:intersectionstabilizers}.

-In the ninth case, the possible factors of $\soc(W)$ are $4_{1,4}$ and $4_{2,3}$, with both required for all of the $2$-dimensional factors to be present, as an examination of $W'$ proves.
-In this case, we do as above to find that $W$ is a submodule of
+\textbf{Case 6}: The possible factors of $\soc(W)$ are $4_{1,4}$ and $4_{2,3}$, with both required for all of the $2$-dimensional factors to be present, as an examination of $W'$ proves.
+In this case, we do as in Cases 3 and 4 to find that $W$ is a submodule of